 Carvana and Vroom are the other two good places to sell your car to and the majority of the process happens online.
 In some instances, they’ll even pick up the car from your location and write you a check on the spot.
 These are the most convenient methods, but again, you’re probably going to get less for your vehicle than you might expect.

-Now, more than ever, selling your car to a place like Carvana, Vroom, or Carmax makes more sense.
+Now, more than ever, selling your car to a place like Carvana, Vroom, or Carmax makes a lot of sense.
 With the COVID-19 pandemic, being able to sell your used vehicle digitally is the safer more convenient way to do business.
 Plus, no one really likes to meet with strangers that will comb over every inch of your car and abuse it on the test drive.